ShaferInc/IOT-BBQALARM-2025/README.md

     Raspberry Pi Pico W with Pre-Soldered Headers: This is the microcontroller that will serve as the brain of our project.
 It has built-in Wi-Fi, which is perfect for our IoT application.

-        Where to buy: Adafruit, SparkFun, or Amazon.
+        Where to buy: Amazon

-        Cost: Approximately $10 - $15.
+        Cost: $10 - $15.

     HiLetgo MAX6675 Module + K-Type Thermocouple: The K-Type thermocouple is a sensor capable of measuring a wide range of temperatures (0°C to 500°C for this model), making it ideal for a grill.
 The MAX6675 module is an amplifier that converts the thermocouple's analog signal into a digital one that our Pico W can read.
+WARNING-Frequently Faulty

-        Where to buy: Amazon, AliExpress.
+        Where to buy: Amazon

-        Cost: Approximately $5 - $10.
+        Cost: $5 - $10.

     Yunsailing Type K Thermocouple Probe: This is the specific probe that will be placed inside the grill to measure the heat.

-        Where to buy: Amazon.
+        Where to buy: Amazon

-        Cost: Approximately $8 - $12.
+        Cost: $8 - $12.

     Solderless Breadboard and Jumper Wires: These will be used to connect all the electronic components without needing to solder.

-        Where to buy: Included in most electronics starter kits on Amazon or SparkFun.
+        Where to buy: Included in most electronics starter kits on Amazon.

-        Cost: Approximately $10 - $15 for a kit.
+        Cost: $10 - $15 for a kit.

     Micro USB Cable: To connect the Raspberry Pi Pico W to your computer for programming and power.

-Component
+## Computer Setup

 To program the Raspberry Pi Pico W, we'll use the Thonny IDE, which is a beginner-friendly Python editor.

     Install Thonny IDE: Download and install Thonny from the official website (thonny.org).
 It's available for Windows, Mac, and Linux.

-    Flash MicroPython Firmware:
+### Flash MicroPython Firmware:

         Download the latest MicroPython firmware for the Raspberry Pi Pico W. Go to the MicroPython downloads page and download the .uf2 file.